 Your credit score affects almost everything in your financial life.
 Whether you’re buying your first home, adding to your rental property portfolio, or just trying to get better interest rates, your credit score matters.

 Here’s what most people don’t know: you can damage your credit score even if you never miss a payment.
 And you can boost it without paying off a single dollar of debt.
+For investment property buyers specifically, see our guide on credit score optimization for mortgage approval.
+If you’re new to Canada and starting from zero, check out our guide on building Canadian credit fast as a newcomer investor.

 Let me explain how this all works.